-- 1. The Devil's Gate Reservoir Restoration Project continues, with the end goal being the removal of 1.7 million cubic yards of sediment over the span of 4 years.
-During the first two years of the project, over 980,000 cubic yards of sediment were removed.
-At project completion, it will maintain a permanent maintenance area from which 36 acres can be cleaned of newly accumulated sediment on an annual basis.
-The project's Community-First approach has resulted in additional project measures including: - Ensuring trucks are in compliance with required emissions - Conducting air quality monitoring - Resurfacing and restriping Oak Grove Drive - Modifying traffic lights at Windsor Avenue and Berkshire Place, and - Additional community outreach
+- 1. Sediment removal at the Devil's Gate Reservoir Restoration Project is completed, with final grading occurring.
+The project, originally expected to occur over a 4-year period, removed approximately 1.7 million cubic yards of sediment over the span of less than 3 years.
+At completion of grading, the reservoir will have a permanent maintenance area from which 36 acres can be cleaned of newly accumulated sediment on an annual basis.
+The project's Community-First approach resulted in additional project measures including: - Ensuring trucks are in compliance with required emissions - Conducting air quality monitoring - Resurfacing and restriping Oak Grove Drive - · Modifying traffic lights at Windsor Avenue and Berkshire Place, and - Additional community outreach